popphp/pop-queue/README.md

 `Worker::clearFailed()` still exist and still work — they now delegate to the adapter's `clearDead()` — so application code calling those needs no change.

-The rewrite also gave every bundled adapter except SQS a reservation *lease*, so a job whose worker dies is reclaimed instead of being stranded.
+The rewrite also added a reservation *lease* to `Memory`, `File`, `Database` and `Redis`, so a job whose worker dies is reclaimed rather than stranded.
+(SQS needs none — AWS's own visibility timeout already does this server-side.)
 A custom adapter is responsible for its own lease handling.

 **2. `TaskAdapterInterface` gained `claimTaskRun()`.** Any adapter implementing that interface directly must now implement this method too.
 It's what lets multiple workers share one storage backend without